microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README_M4.md

 If IS_QVGA_MONO=1 then testing is done by converting images to monochrome and QVGA, else if IS_QVGA_MONO=0 then testing is done on VGA RGB images.

-###### For calculating MAP scores:
+###### For calculating mAP scores:
-Now using these boxes, we can compute the standard MAP score that is widely used in this literature (see [here](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173) for more details).
+Now using these boxes, we can compute the standard mAP score that is widely used in this literature (see [here](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173) for more details).

 In this directory run:
 ```